inthiyaz-edulab/rbac/readme.md

 - **React**: For building the user interface
 - **Keycloak**: For managing authentication and authorization
 - **Docker**: For containerizing the Keycloak server
-- **Remix**: For server-rendered React with optimized performance and routes

 ## Features